 What Is the Average Settlement for a Dog Bite?

 The exact amount for each dog bite settlement varies depending on the case details.
-But according to the most recent data, the average settlement for a dog bite claim in Georgia is just over $32,000.
-This is based on analysis done by the Insurance Information Institute (III) in 2014—and that number has continued to rise since 2003.
+But according to the most recent data, the average settlement for a dog bite claim in Georgia is just almost $48,000.
+This is based on an analysis done by the Insurance Information Institute (III) in 2019, and the average settlement is continuing to rise.

 With an average cost of tens of thousands of dollars, bites are a serious matter.
 Although insurance companies don’t like seeing such a high number, it’s good news for dog bite victims who face the high and painful costs of a dog attack.